oyvindberg/scalajs-fullstack/README.md

  it's possible that the client will reload just as the server is restarting.
 In that case, simply reload the browser.

+## Testing
+Test code is transpiled and then executed on Node.js, which you need to install on your system if you want to run tests.

+Additionally, it is recommended to install `jsdom` and `source-map-support` for a fake DOM and source map-support.

+Just run `yarn install` / `npm install` in this folder.

 ## Suggestions

 The workshop is very much open ended,